Nenotriple/img-txt_viewer/README.md

   - Fixed:
-    - Filtering using regex patterns now works as intended. #27
+    - Filtering using regex patterns now works as intended. [#27](https://github.com/Nenotriple/img-txt_viewer/issues/27)
-    - Fixed right-click not triggering the primary text box context menu if the text box wasn't initially focused with a left-click.
+    - Fixed right-click not triggering the primary text box context menu if the textbox wasn't initially focused with a left-click.
     - Fixed AttributeError when refreshing the custom dictionary.
+    - Fixed the issue where using the `CTRL+S` hotkey to save the text wouldn't display *Saved* in the message label.
+    - Fixed `Rename and Convert` improperly naming text file pairs.
-    - Improved image loading to prevent [WinError 32].
-This also fixes the "Delete Pair" tool.
+    - Improved image loading to prevent [WinError 32], also fixing issues with the “Delete Pair” tool.
     - Improved UI handling of situations where filtering would result in zero matches.
+    - Prevented the Image-Grid from opening when there aren't any images to display.
+    - The file filter is now cleared when changing the selected directory.
+    - Fixed issue where settings were not reset when clicking NO to reset "my_tags"

 <br>